osyvokon/text-entailment-models/slides/attention.md

 ---

-# Attention networks results

----
+# Text entailnment task

-# Stanford Natural Language Inference Corpus
+### Stanford Natural Language Inference Corpus

 **ENTAILMENT**:
   * A man rides a bike on a snow covered road.